 Magnitude of Estimate Revisions

-Currently, it has a Zacks #3 Rank, implying a short-term Hold rating in the near term.
+We, thus, maintain our long-term Neutral recommendation for Tellabs Inc. Currently, the company retains a Zacks #3 Rank, implying a short-term Hold rating on the stock.

 About Earnings Estimate Scorecard